-The spawning-stock biomass (SSB) of the herring stock in the main basin of the Baltic Sea and the Gulf of Finland (ICES subdivisions 25-27, 28.2, 29 and 32) has decreased to slightly below target level (SSB 2020 is slightly less than the MSY Btrigger), while the fishing mortality is higher than the target level (FMSY 0.21, in 2019 F was 0.45).
+The spawning-stock biomass (SSB) of the herring stock in the main basin of the Baltic Sea and the Gulf of Finland (ICES subdivisions 25-27, 28.2, 29 and 32) has decreased to below target level (SSB 2020 is between Btrigger and Blim levels), while the fishing mortality is significantly higher than the target level (FMSY 0.15-0.26, point value 0.21, while in 2020 F was 0.46).
+According to the latest scientific advice figures, this has been the status quo in recent years.
+The new scientific advice has led to a reduction of the TAC, which will worsen the economic situation of fishing undertakings.